 - Players that tend to hang out around the baseline, returning hard forehands and backhands off serves, and just generally want more power out of their shots should shop heavier pickleball paddles.

-- Players looking to control their shots and spin while hanging around the net should shop lightweight paddles.
+- Players looking to control their shots and spin while hanging around the net should shop for lightweight paddles.

-- If you’re a player unsure about your style of play or you are new to the sport, we recommend that you shop a middleweight paddle to provide “the best of both worlds.”
+- If you’re a player unsure about your style of play or you are new to the sport, we recommend that you shop for a middleweight paddle to provide “the best of both worlds.”

 - Be sure to account for grip size and paddle weight when shopping for a new paddle.